sharpliner/sharpliner/README.md

 ### Azure DevOps

-Azure DevOps pipelines can be already defined and have been tested on several pipelines in the wild already.
+Azure DevOps pipelines are production ready and have been tested on several pipelines in the wild already.
 The Sharpliner project itself is self-hosted and is [using Sharpliner](https://github.com/sharpliner/sharpliner/tree/main/eng/Sharpliner.CI) for its PR and publish pipelines.
+You can take inspiration there, however it's a bit more complex than needed since we also test some of the features there.

 Status:
 - All of the known models from the official documentation have now appropriate C# counterparts.